 In 1580, Morinari was suddenly suspected of having ambitions against Nobunaga, and, together with Hayashi Mitsuhide and Niwa Ujikatsu, reprimanded and expelled from the clan.
 Nobunaga’s concerns may have arisen from Morinari’s origin as a former enemy of the Oda with influence in Mino, in addition to concern that Morinari and the others aimed to take advantage of Nobunaga during a period of sustained conflict.
 Those dismissed included Morinari’s youngest brother, Andō Satouji.

-In 1582, Nobunaga died in the Honnō Temple Incident – a coup de’etat led by Akechi Mitsuhide.
+In 1582, Nobunaga died in a coup d’état led by Akechi Mitsuhide known as the Honnō Temple Incident.
 Morinari, together with his son, Sadaharu, raised arms and attacked Kitagata Castle in the Mushiroda District of Mino, only to lose in a counterattack by Inaba Yoshimichi, lord of the castle.
 This led to the entire family committing suicide and the end of the Andō clan.